johnnzhou/Final-Project/README.md

 - This data set can be beneficial for many people to view.
 However, our main target audience are minorities because they may feel discriminated due to their gender.
 They might believe that there are gender salary gaps.
 With the data that our team analyzes, we can compare different years of salaries for males and females.
 In addition, degree types and study areas may also provide evidence that support the gap.
 Using this dataset, we can help our target audience discover the real reason behind gender salary gap.

 - The audience of this project will, _hopefully_, learn:
-  1. Are there really gender salary gaps.
+  1. Are there really gender gaps.
-  2. What is the cause of gender salary gaps.
+  2. What is the cause of gender gaps.
-  3. What are some top paid majors in the U.S.
+  3. Gender Difference in different majors.

 ### Technical Analysis